AlexanderDesmond/ChessJS/README.md

 # ChessJS

-A simple Chess engine in TypeScript.
+A simple Chess engine written in TypeScript.
 So, it probably should be called ChessTS.